 Here’s another tip regarding the radiant point.
-As darkness falls tonight – the expected peak night – the radiant point of the shower will still be below our horizon, as seen from all parts of Earth.
-As the Earth turns, the constellation Leo and the meteor shower radiant will rise over the eastern horizon.
+As darkness falls in mid-November, the radiant point of the shower is below your horizon, as seen from all parts of Earth.
+As the Earth turns, the constellation Leo the Lion – carrying the meteor shower radiant point – will rise over your eastern horizon.
 Expect to see the constellation Leo in the east around midnight.
-The Leonids begin to pick up steam after the midnight hour!
+That’s why the Leonids begin to pick up steam after the midnight hour!

 As a general rule, the higher the meteor shower radiant climbs in your sky, the more meteors that you’re likely to see.
 The radiant for the Leonids is highest up during the dark hour before dawn, offering, perhaps, 10-15 meteors per hour.
 The moon may marginally interfere with the show, but not enough to worry about.
 You should see at least a sprinkling meteors, if you watch for an hour or so.

 What else can you see on the night of the 2014 Leonids peak?
-The radiant for the Leonids is near the star Algieba in Leo, by the way.
+The radiant for the Leonids is near the star Algieba in Leo.
 This is not Leo the Lion’s brightest star.
 That distinction goes to Leo’s star Regulus.
 Watch for both of these stars.

 Both Algieba and Regulus belong to a noticeable pattern on the sky’s dome, in the shape of a backwards question mark.
-This pattern is called “the Sickle,” and it’s shown in the chart at the top of this post.
+This pattern is called “the Sickle.”
 The paths of Leonid meteors can be traced backwards to the Sickle pattern, which is a famous asterism – or noticeable star pattern – within the constellation Leo.

 By the way, the Leonids are a fast-moving meteor stream.
 The meteors impact the Earth at some 45 miles per second (72 km/second)!
-The Leonid meteor shower is known for having bright meteors or fireballs, which can punch into the atmosphere with the kinetic energy of a car hitting at 60 miles per second (nearly 100 km/hour).
-If you happen to see a Leonid fireball tonight, it could outshine the moon!
+The Leonid meteor shower is known for having bright meteors or fireballs, which can punch into the atmosphere with the kinetic energy of a car hitting at 60 miles per second (nearly 100 km/second).

 Bottom line: In 2014, the Leonid meteor shower is expected to be at its best on the night of November 17-18.
 Usually the most meteors fall in the dark hours before dawn.